 - be accountable for them, with also potential sanctions in case of a breach.

 “The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.“

-AI will grow quickly in 2019, the predictions are that regulators as well as police and judicial authorities need to create an appropriate environment to ensure the proper exploitation of such technology.
+AI will grow in 2019, and the predictions are that regulators, as well as police and judicial authorities, need to create an appropriate environment to ensure the proper exploitation of such technology.